yipchingwan/javaBasic-collections/readme.md

 The 4 questions are:

 1. What is the knowledge point of the test?
 Where is the offical document to the knowledge point?
+Java Collection, Array, Iterator, Iterable, customize Iterator, Generic Type. https://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html, https://www.tutorialspoint.com/java/java_generics.htm, https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html
-1. Why the test failed at first?
+1. Why the test failed at first? not match thr expected result.
-1. Why you corrected the test that way?
+1. Why you corrected the test that way? correct the corresponding class/method/content of viable
 1. Do you have further questions on this knowledge point?
+N/A

 ## Example